thepirat000/CachingFramework.Redis/README.md

 var context = new Context("localhost:6379", new JsonSerializer());
 ```

-The RawSerializer allows to override the serialization/deserialization logic per type.
+The RawSerializer allows to override the serialization/deserialization logic per type with method `SetSerializerFor<T>()`.

 For example, to allow the serialization of a `StringBuilder` as an UTF-8 encoded string: